Journey to the Far Side of the Sun: Production

+Development

 In 1967, producer Jay Kanter arrived in London to set up a European office for Universal Pictures.
 Kanter was open to funding promising film ideas, so Lew Grade, the Andersons' employer and financial backer, set up a meeting for Gerry Anderson to pitch a story about a hypothetical "mirror" Earth.
 On the inspiration for the film, Anderson said: "I thought, rather naively, what if there was another planet on the other side of the Sun, orbiting at exactly the same speed and the same size as Earth?
 That idea then developed into the planet being a replicated Earth and that's how it ended up, a mirrored planet".

 The earliest version of the script was written by Tony Williamson.
 At one point it ran to 194 pages, enough for a three-hour film.
 The Andersons had conceived the story as a one-hour drama for Associated Television, but Sylvia thought the premise "too good for a television play" and suggested making it as a feature film instead.
 John Read, the Andersons' business partner, proposed the title "Doppelgänger".
-According to Gerry, the term "means 'a copy of oneself', and the legend goes that if you meet your doppelganger, it is the point of your death.
+According to Gerry, the term "...means 'a copy of oneself', and the legend goes that if you meet your doppelganger, it is the point of your death.
 Following that legend, clearly, I had to steer the film so that I could end it illustrating the meaning of that word".
 Responding to claims that the tone was overly "dark", Anderson said that he wanted the film to have an interesting premise.